dat550-2021/course-info/Readme.md

    A Discord account is required to sign in to communicate with the teaching staff during lab hours.
    You can skip this step if you already have an account.

-2. To join our DAT550-2021 Discord server, navigate [here](https://discord.gg/XbZhc9eQhx).
+2. To join our UiS DAT550 Discord server, navigate [here](https://discord.gg/XbZhc9eQhx).

 3. Once connected to the server, please register with our bot, `@dat550_helperbot`, by sending it a direct message: